This page is intended to provide generic travel instructions for all GB Major Events (these are all the major championships)

 Packing

-It is strongly recommended that fencers carry the basic (not easily borrowed or replaced) elements of their fencing clothing in their hand luggage and consider wearing their fencing shoes to travel in.
-The purpose of this is to mitigate the impact of any missing luggage.
+It is strongly recommended that fencers carry the basic (not easily borrowed or replaced) elements of their fencing clothing in their hand luggage and consider wearing their fencing shoes when travelling.
+This will mitigate the impact of any missing luggage.

-23kg will be enough for your fencing bag, providing you pack your fencing kit in your carry on case.
+23kg will be enough for your fencing bag, provided you pack your fencing kit in your carry-on case.

-It is recommended that you take your top bags as these are sometimes allowed in field of play (fencing bags are typically not permitted in field of play)
+It is recommended that you take your top bags as these are sometimes allowed in the field of play (fencing bags are typically not permitted in the field of play)

 Do’s and Don’ts: